openmod-tracker/resolve/docs/source/user_guide/creating_inputs.md

 # 1. `Component` Data

-`Components` are the fundamental building block of what `Resolve` models.
+`Components` are the fundamental building block of what `RESOLVE` models.
 All `Components` have attributes that can be set via the Scenario Tool.

 | Class                 | Description                                                                                           |